Pokémon Scarlet and Violet: Story

 In Starfall Street, the player helps shy schoolgirl Penny stand up against Team Star, a group responsible for academy bullying.
 Cassiopeia—Team Star's founder and Penny's secret identity—enlists them for "Operation Starfall", which aims to force Team Star to disband by defeating its five squad bosses.
 They are assisted by academy director Clavell, who aims to discover Team Star's origins while disguised as a student named Clive, and Penny, who wants to monitor the player in-person and guide them as Cassiopeia.
 They learn that Team Star was founded to counter bullying rather than cause it, and their confrontation with their bullies eighteen months ago caused the bullies to drop out and several academy staff members to resign.
 After defeating all squad bosses, Penny meets the player in the schoolyard to reveal her identity and challenge them to a battle.
 After her defeat, Clavell reveals his disguise and offers peace with Team Star, though he subjects its members to community service as punishment for several violations.

 After choosing Nemona and Penny for assistance, Arven and the player set out towards the Zero Lab, the professor's laboratory in Area Zero.
 This unlocks the final story, The Way Home.
 Inside, they encounter Paradox Pokémon—biological relatives of extant Pokémon from either the ancient past (Scarlet or far future (Violet.
 Koraidon and Miraidon are revealed to be Paradox Pokemon, being relatives of Cyclizar, and were ousted from Area Zero after losing a territory struggle with a second, more aggressive Koraidon/Miraidon.
 After reaching the laboratory, the professor reveals themselves to be an AI substitute of the true professor, who was killed in a laboratory incident sometime prior to the events of the games.
 The AI reveals that the original professor created a time machine to retrieve Paradox Pokémon and that they are to maintain it at all costs.
 The AI urges the player to shut down the time machine to preserve Paldea's ecology, though its programming forces it to battle them.
 After initially being defeated, the time machine's security protocols disable Poké Balls in the area not registered under Sada/Turo's ID, leaving the player with no option except for their Koraidon or Miraidon to defeat the AI's own.
 This causes the time machine to fail, and the AI travels to an alternate time to allow for the machine's destruction, apologizing to Arven for the original professor neglecting him as a child before departing.

-Upon returning to the academy, Nemona, Clavell, and Geeta organize a Pokémon battling tournament between faculty and students.
+In the post-game upon returning to the academy, Nemona, Clavell, and Geeta organize a Pokémon battling tournament between faculty and students.
 After evaluating all previous Gyms, the player emerges victorious in the tournament.